top of page

 What Can ICF Block Be Used For?

 If it can be built, it can probably be built with ICF blocks.
-While they're primarily used in construction to create energy-efficient and resilient buildings, they can also be used in a variety of other creative ways.
+While they're primarily used in construction to create energy-efficient and resilient buildings, they can also be used in various other creative ways.

 Here are some common applications:

-• Residential Construction: ICFs are widely used in residential construction for building energy-efficient homes.
+• Residential Construction: ICFs are widely used to build energy-efficient homes.
 They can be used for single-story residential and commercial buildings, high-rise projects, basements, underground homes, or entire multi-story homes.
 Some builders use only insulated concrete foundation forms and combine them with other building methods above ground.

 • Commercial Buildings: ICFs have found applications in commercial construction, particularly for structures that require strong thermal performance and fire resistance.
 Commercial ICF construction has strict standards, codes, budgets, and timelines to follow.